carlocgc/CType/README.md

 ## Description

-Initially an R-Type clone hence the name.
+Conceived as an R-Type clone hence the name.
 You control a space ship that is flying through space shooting enemies, collecting powerups and fighting bosses.

 ## Video